martinandersson/nomagichttp/README.md

 ### Retry request on error

-This example demonstrates exception handling and will re-execute the request handler on a particular known exception.
+This example demonstrates error handling and will re-execute the request handler on a particular known exception.

 See code: [src/main/java/.../RetryRequestOnError.java][7-1]